Acet-Aminophen/whoami/README.md

 ## Eduaction
 Graduated from Daejeon Seoil Highschool.
-Now in Hanbat Nationcal University(HBNU), Computer Engineering Dept. as a night student.
+Graduated from Hanbat Nationcal University(HBNU), Computer Engineering Dept. as a night student.
 Interested in security (especially hash).

 ## Work